Darth-Apple/BAM/readme.txt

 -----------------------------------------------------
 COMPATIBILITY MODE (ADVANCED):
 -----------------------------------------------------
-Leave this setting off unless you are unsure!
+Leave this setting off if you are unsure!

 BAM's default variables, template modifications, and hooks (how BAM interacts with MyBB) have been designed to ensure the best possible compatibility with a wide variety of MyBB forums.
 Occasionally, these default values may cause compatibility issues with other plugins, themes, or specific versions of PHP.